Signal Analysis based on Complex Wavelet Signs: Summary and outlook

 \section{Summary and outlook}

-We have proposed a new tool for signal analysis that is based on complex wavelet signs to discriminate and ultimately classify isolated salient features.
-We proved that at a jump the signature is imaginary, whereas at a cusp it is real.
-Furthermore, signature is invariant under fractional Laplacians but serves as a multiplier when acted on by the fractional Hilbert transform.
-In addition, we showed that singularities regarded in the classical sense need not coincide with singularities described in terms of signature, and that signature classifies each point of a signal whose signs are randomly distributed as non-salient.
-Finally, we proposed a method for the numerical computation and estimation of the signature for real-world signals and used it to validate the theoretical concepts developed in this paper.
+We have proposed a new tool for signal analysis that is based on complex wavelet signs.
+Signature is capable of delineating and classifying isolated salient feature points of a signal.
+We proved that the signature is imaginary at a jump discontinuity, whereas it is real at a symmetric cusp of power type.
+Furthermore, it rotates in the complex plane under fractional Hilbert transforms.
+In addition, we showed that singularities regarded in the classical sense need not coincide with singularities described in terms of signature.
+We have seen that signature classifies certain random signals as non-salient.
+Finally, we have proposed a discretization based on directional statistics which is consistent with the theoretical concepts developed in this paper.

-Future work includes the analysis of noisy signals, applications to signal reconstruction, and the multidimensional extension of the concepts introduced here.